The date for Easter Monday varies wildly every year.

 It is the Monday immediately after Easter Sunday.

 It is an official holiday for everyone in Australia, New Zealand and the UK, as well as most of Europe.
 In Poland, not even the Communists had dared trying to abolish the legal holiday.
-In Canada, mostly only government workers get paid to have the day off.
+In Canada, mostly only government workers have the day off.
 In the United States, it is a day off only in North Carolina.

 By Easter Monday, most of the Easter Festivities are over, and leftover Easter Lily plants at the shops start to get marked down.